matjuu/squares-api-exercise/README.md

 * The solution code must be in a `git` repository
 * The API should be implemented using .NET Core framework (ideally the newest stable version)
 * The API must have some sort of persistance layer
-* After sending a request the consumer shouldn't wait more than 5 seconds
+* After sending a request the consumer shouldn't wait more than 5 seconds for a response

 ### Bonus points stuff!
 * Documentation generated from code (hint - `Swagger`)